Sparkofska/csvconvert/README.md

 ```

 If you want the '>' sign in a column header, you can escape it with ".
 The " character can be escapes by doubling it.

+In the folder *data/* examples of the input.csv and config.txt files can be found.